Appeal procedure

 The attached PDF document contains explanations of the individual sections of the invitation to tender.

-Note: When opening the document in your browser, you may encounter display problems in some cases, so please download the PDF below (right-click on "Structure of our call for entries", then "Save link as").
+Note: There may be display problems when opening the document in a browser, so please download the following PDF (right-click on "Structure of our invitation to tender", then "Save link as").

-Are you interested in the appointment process at The Hochschule Niederrhein?
-Welcome!
-With appointments, we set the course for the future of the university.
-Therefore, we conduct the procedures with the greatest possible care and as a participatory process.
+Are you interested in the appointment procedure at The Hochschule Niederrhein?
+You are very welcome!
+Appointments set the course for the future of the university.
+That is why we carry out the procedures with the greatest possible care and as a participatory process.
 Transparent requirements and clearly defined rules are important to us.
-On this page, you will find information that you might need if you are interested in the path to a professorship, would like to apply for a professorship with us, or are in an appointment process.
+On this page you will find information that you may need if you are interested in the path to a professorship, would like to apply for a professorship with us or are involved in an appointment procedure.

 Checklist